harrytallbelt/verifiable-tests/docs/predicate-representation.md

-The current article describes the internal system predicate representation format.
-Predicates are parsed into simple (plain old) JavaScript objects, that can be easily be converted to JSON if a need arises.
+The current document describes the internal application predicate representation format.
+Predicates are parsed into simple (plain old) JavaScript objects, that, if needed, can easily be converted to JSON.

 The described format is compatible with [program-representation format](./program-representation.md) in a sense